 Patchwork could also involve joining old fabric and surplus materials pieces together.
 This helps you develop larger designs or items such as a quilt or picnic mat.

 Have you ever seen those “thrift flip” YouTube videos?
-Many of them contain inspiration that’ll help you convert old items into something completely different.
+Many of them contain inspiration that’ll help you convert old items into something completely different, adding even more reasons to go thrifting.
 When upcycling clothes, you can either upgrade the piece while maintaining its initial purpose or convert it into something else.

 Apart from sewing specific designs into fabric, you can also use embroidery as a way to try out visible mending.
 Your clothes that have rips or tears become useful because you can use this mending method as a form of upcycled clothing art.